How to Delete Umbraco User Permanently

-In order to delete a record from the user table, you should first delete or modify the records in the related tables.
+In order to delete a record from the [umbracoUser] table, you should first delete or modify the records in the related tables:

-The SQL script below provides a good starting point:
+The SQL script below is a good starting point:

 BEGIN TRAN DECLARE @userId INT = ( SELECT id FROM [dbo].[umbracoUser] WHERE userLogin = 'firstname.lastname@example.org' ); UPDATE [dbo].[umbracoContentVersion] SET userId = NULL WHERE userId = @userId; UPDATE [dbo].[umbracoNode] SET nodeUser = NULL WHERE nodeUser = @userId; UPDATE [dbo].[umbracoLog] SET userId = NULL WHERE userId = @userId; DELETE FROM [dbo].[umbracoUser2UserGroup] WHERE userId = @userId; DELETE FROM [dbo].[umbracoUserLogin] WHERE userId = @userId; DELETE FROM [dbo].[umbracoUser2NodeNotify] WHERE userId = @userId; DELETE FROM [dbo].[umbracoUserStartNode] WHERE userId = @userId; DELETE FROM [dbo].[umbracoUser] WHERE id = @userId; ROLLBACK TRAN -- COMMIT TRAN

 Optional instead of setting userId = null you can just set system user id: userId = -1.